gh-unit/gh-unit/README.markdown

 ## Test Macros

 The following test macros are included.

-They are the same or similar to SenTest macros (STAssertTrue, etc).
+These macros are directly from: [GTMSenTestCase.h](http://code.google.com/p/google-toolbox-for-mac/source/browse/trunk/UnitTesting/GTMSenTestCase.h prefixed with GH so as not to conflict with the GTM macros if you are using those in your project.

-The `description` arg appends extra information for when the assert fails; though most of the time you might leave it as nil.
+The `description` argument appends extra information for when the assert fails; though most of the time you might leave it as nil.

 	GHAssertNoErr(a1, description, ...)
 	GHAssertErr(a1, a2, description, ...)